 15) Build a Following

 The big thing about building a following is that you can become an influencer, just like the influencers you like and follow.
-“Influencer” just means that you have a big enough following where you don’t need other forms of traffic like SEO and paid media.
+The term “influencer” simply means you have a big enough following that you don’t need other forms of traffic like SEO and paid media.

-For example, the banking firm Goldman Sachs has such a huge fan base that it now relies solely on its own social platforms for things like press releases and updates.
+For example, the banking firm Goldman Sachs has such a huge fan base that it relies solely on its own social platforms for press releases, events and news updates.

 Start by following other people in your niche.
 Many of them will follow you back.
 On sites like Facebook, you’ll probably need paid ads to promote your content and grow your following that way.